 The Data Feed Solution is how you take your product data and submit it to Google Merchant Center.
 There are options here, so be aware of the best fit for your particular needs.

-Small Company / Low Number of SKUs – if you fall into the category of having a handful of SKUs, you can actually just use Google Sheets to integrate directly with Google Merchant Center.
+Small Company / Low Number of SKUs - if you fall into the category of having a handful of SKUs, you can actually just use Google Sheets to integrate directly with Google Merchant Center (and it's worth noting, feed-less integration will likely become more popular with the new UI redesign of Google Merchant Center Next).
 This has the benefit of being simple to start and keep track of, however it’s probably not a great option if you have a lot of products (there are size limitations to this method), or if you have constant feed changes.

 The Data Feed Itself